teimilola/teimilola.github.io/_drafts/2018-03-02-data-science-interview-links.md

 If you have any favorite data science resources, please leave them in the comments!

-(I have tried to credit the authors wherever possible, but I couldn't find a few of them!
-If you know who created these, please leave a comment.)
+(I have tried to credit the authors wherever possible, but I couldn't identify a few of them.
+If you know who created these resources, please leave a comment!)

 <br><br>